 Meghan Markle Hopes She Gets Pregnant On Honeymoon — She & Prince Harry Want A Big Family

-Meghan Markle has been dreaming about starting a family with Prince Harry for a long time and since she’s been thoroughly enjoying her role as his fiancee, she’s ready to take on the new role as soon as possible.
+Meghan Markle has been dreaming about starting a family with Prince Harry for a long time and since she’s been thoroughly enjoying her role as his fiancee, she’s ready to become a mother as soon as possible.

 She has royal baby fever!
 Meghan Markle, 36, and Prince Harry, 33, are set to walk down the aisle on May 19 and Meghan’s already thinking about having a family!
 The brunette beauty wouldn’t mind trying to get pregnant right after their nuptials and even has hopes it will happen on their honeymoon.
 “Both Meghan and Harry are feeling nervous, as most people are before their wedding, but they are both super excited to start their married life together,” an insider EXCLUSIVELY told HollywoodLife.
 “Since moving to the UK Meghan’s life has been a total whirlwind, and although she’s loved every single minute of it, she can’t wait for their honeymoon, so they can have private time together and get out of the spotlight for a while.
 Meghan and Harry would both like to have a big family, and they plan to start trying straight away!
 Meghan would love to fall pregnant on their honeymoon, and has told Harry she wants at least four children.”